 where $\kappa_4$ is a positive constant.
-The baby-skyrmions have their applications in the quantum Hall effects ~\cite{Sondhi:1993,Neubauer:2009_1,Neubauer:2009_2,Balram:2015,Jiang:2017}, the nematic crystals~\cite{Bogdanov:2003,Fukuda:2011,Leonov:2014,Ackerman:2017,Matteis:2018,Matteis:2022}, the superconducting materials~\cite{Zyuzin:2017}, and the brane-world scenarios~\cite{Kodama:2008xm,Brihaye:2010nf,Delsate:2011aa,Delsate:2012hz}, so on.
-The baby-Skyrme model without the kinetic term, named the restricted baby-Skyrme model~\cite{Gisiger:1996vb,Adam:2010jr,Andrade:2022wiv} has a significant feature; it possesses analytical Bogomol'nyi-Prasad-Sommerfield (BPS) solutions.
-The baby-Skyrme model and the restricted model have the solutions of compacton.
+The baby-skyrmions have applications in terms of quantum Hall effects ~\cite{Sondhi:1993,Neubauer:2009_1,Neubauer:2009_2,Balram:2015,Jiang:2017}, nematic crystals~\cite{Bogdanov:2003,Fukuda:2011,Leonov:2014,Ackerman:2017,Matteis:2018,Matteis:2022}, superconducting materials~\cite{Zyuzin:2017}, and brane-world scenarios~\cite{Kodama:2008xm,Brihaye:2010nf,Delsate:2011aa,Delsate:2012hz}, so on.
+The baby--Skyrme model without the kinetic term, named the restricted baby--Skyrme model~\cite{Gisiger:1996vb,Adam:2010jr,Andrade:2022wiv}, has a significant feature: it possesses analytical Bogomol'nyi--Prasad--Sommerfield (BPS) solutions.
+The baby--Skyrme model and the restricted model provide solutions pertaining to compacton.
 Compactons possess a distinct character among other solutions of standard field theory models.
-Namely, the field takes its vacuum values outside this support and the energy, as well as the charge, are always concentrated on the compact support~\cite{Arodz:2005gz,Arodz:2008jk}.
-There have been several studies of compact skyrmions in the baby-Skyrme model ~\cite{Gisiger:1996vb,Adam:2009px, Speight:2010sy, Adam:2010jr,Ashcroft:2015jwa,Casana:2022bei}.
-For finding compactons, the baby-Skyrme model requires a special non-analytical potential called V-shaped potential.
-While in the restricted model, there are more general choices for the potential.
-There is a prominent challenge to the modification of the model.
-The baby-Skyrme model with fractional power of the kinetic term with no potential term successfully evades the Derricks's theorem, and has compact and non-compact skyrmion solutions~\cite{Ashcroft:2015jwa}.
+The field considers its vacuum values outside this support, and the energy and charge are always concentrated on the compact support~\cite{Arodz:2005gz,Arodz:2008jk}.
+There have been several studies of compact skyrmions in the baby--Skyrme model ~\cite{Gisiger:1996vb,Adam:2009px, Speight:2010sy, Adam:2010jr,Ashcroft:2015jwa,Casana:2022bei}.
+For determining compactons, the baby--Skyrme model requires a non-analytical potential called V-shaped potential.
+While in the restricted model, other choices for the potential may be available, a prominent challenge to the modification of the model exists.
+The baby--Skyrme model with fractional power of the kinetic term with no potential term successfully evades Derrick's theorem and has compact and non-compact skyrmion solutions~\cite{Ashcroft:2015jwa}.

-A natural question arises: are both models able to combine to describe some kind of phenomenology?
-For the moment, we have no clear evidence for both interactions should coexist.
-From a theoretical point of view, however, it may be worthful to consider a combined model and find novel solutions.
-In this paper, we examine such models and find several types of solutions including compactons.
-For simplicity, we concentrate on the circular symmetric solutions but if one lifts the constraint, certainly a wide variety of structures will emerge.
+A natural question arises here: Can both models be combined to describe the phenomenology?
+At this point, we have no clear evidence that both interactions should coexist.
+However, from a theoretical perspective, it may be effective to consider a combined model and find novel solutions.
+In this study, we examine such models and find several types of solutions, including compactons.
+For simplicity, we focus on the rotationally symmetric solutions; however, if the constraint is lifted, various structures will emerge.